 If you’re looking for ways to add a touch of green and life to your interior, adding a few indoor plants can be your best bet.
 Indoor plants not only add greener tones to your décor but are also beneficial for your health as many of them can actually purify the indoor air.
-What’s more, the best indoor plants take up minimum space, require very little maintenance, and bloom all year round, giving you a chance to grow your plants, even while living in an apartment on the top floor of a high-rise.
+What’s more, some of the best indoor plants in Pakistan actually take up minimum space, require very little maintenance, and bloom all year round, giving you a chance to grow your plants, even while living in an apartment on the top floor of a high-rise.

 Eager to add some house plants to your interior?
 Here are some excellent options to consider: